aaf091/AdvModelAttax/README.md

 # Adversarial Attack Benchmark on ImageNet Subset

-This repository implements and evaluates several adversarial attack methods on a 100-class subset of ImageNet, focusing on patch-based and standard \(L_\infty\) attacks against ResNet-34 and transferability to DenseNet-121.
+This repository implements and evaluates several adversarial attack methods on a 100-class subset of ImageNet, focusing on patch-based and standard L∞  attacks against ResNet-34 and transferability to DenseNet-121.

 ---